A motel crime scene showed signs of a struggle, police say

 A former boyfriend of Hardy remembered her as a terrific person and friend.
 Michael Moore said they had dated in high school and continued to keep in touch.

 “She was a really loving person.
 She was very funny, very outgoing.
 She always was pretty lively,” he said.
 “It’s crazy because, I mean, she was really – she was an amazing person.”

 Seven women total

-Police found three bodies at three abandoned houses in Gary early Sunday morning, and later that night were able to find three more bodies, one at a new location and two at one of the places where bodies were found earlier Sunday, Doughty said.
+Police found three of the bodies at three abandoned houses in Gary early Sunday morning.
+Later that night, they found three more bodies – one at a new location and two at one of the places where bodies were found earlier Sunday, Doughty said.